xgrau/auto-orthology/README.md

 Required inputs:

-* phylogeny, newick.
-Should include supports.
+* `set_raxml.newick`: phylogeny, newick, includes supports.
-* dictionary linking specific sequences from one specie (or more?) to gene names (orthogroups that'll be tabulated)
+* `set_Hsap_names.dict`: dictionary linking specific sequences from one specie (or more?) to gene names (orthogroups that'll be tabulated)
-* list of species to create report (so as to include also species that are not present in the phylogeny).
+* `TODO`: list of species to create report (so as to include also species that are not present in the phylogeny).

 Final outputs (maybe):